 Avoid contact between brake fluid and painted parts.
 Brake fluid attacks paint.
+Only use clean brake fluid from a sealed container.

 - Move the brake fluid reservoir mounted on the handlebar to a horizontal position. - Remove screws 1. - Take off cover 2 with membrane 3. - Press the brake caliper onto the brake disc by hand in order to push back the brake pistons.
 Ensure that brake fluid does not flow out of the brake fluid reservoir, extracting it by suction if it does.